Cosmogenic 10Be as a Tracer for Recent Heliospheric Encounters with Interstellar Cold Clouds: Conflict of Interest Statement

-\acknowledgments This paper is based on work supported by NASA FINESST (grant number 80NSSC23K1638) and by NASA grant 18-DRIVE18\_2 as part of the SHIELD DRIVE program,``Our Heliospheric Shield" (80NSSC22M0164, \url{https://shielddrivecenter.com/}).
+\acknowledgments {We thank Prof. Edward Brook for guidance regarding variability in ice core measurements.} This paper is based on work supported by NASA FINESST (grant number 80NSSC23K1638) and by NASA grant 18-DRIVE18\_2 as part of the SHIELD DRIVE program,``Our Heliospheric Shield" (80NSSC22M0164, \url{https://shielddrivecenter.com/}).